 If you pursue creative expression, beginnings are what you crave.
 The title of my blog is photographic punctuation.
-Its notion began in the photograph of one of my favourite photographers – Michael Kistler.
-He has a beautiful photograph entitled – because punctuation just confuses things.
-Being a lover of words and a lover of images, this hit me.
+Being a lover of words and a lover of images, the idea that photography punctuates things hit me.
 Punctuation.
 In a way, that is what photography is.
 It is life captured and punctuated.
 It provides or places visually full stops, question marks, exclamation marks and and nearly always – ellipsis (those three dots that tell us things are unfinished); it is visual intonation.

 At home, one Friday night, late and after a little wine, I began work on the photo below.
 It is a simple shot.
 A person passing by.
 With a little sliding in Lightroom, the final rendition was posted to Flickr.
 Once uploaded, the subject reminded me of an exclamation mark (I am not sure if the little wine I had consumed contributed to this).
 From that came the title and from that came this little ditty: